annkimathi/KPLCInterruptions/README.md

 This Python application is designed to automate the process of notifying users about planned power interruptions.
 It scrapes information from a specified URL, processes PDF files, and sends out email notifications.

+## Prerequisites

+- Tesseract: This application uses Tesseract for OCR (Optical Character Recognition).
+Make sure to install it and add it to your system path.
+For installation guide, please refer to the [Tesseract Documentation](https://tesseract-ocr.github.io/tessdoc/).

 ## Features

 - Web scraping to gather power interruption data